adamslucas35/CompMethods/README.md

 ## A work in progress - Last updated 12/22/2023

 This repository contains analysis for the midterm paper for the Computational Methods for FinTech course.
+In order to view the content, the quarto file has been rendered into an HTML document as well as a word document ( DOCX ).
+Both are labeled midterm with the appropriate suffix.

 The midterm paper examines concepts around financial technology and innovation from a catallactic or market process perspective.
 It includes both theoretical discussion as well as data analysis.